LDMX-Software/ldmx-tb-online/software/README.md

 installation step.
 If rogue was installed baremetal e.g. on Archlinux, the conda step is not required.

-Configuring the build via CMake can be done withing the build directory as follows
+Configuring the build via CMake can be done within the build directory as follows

 ```